Julia is an open-source, multi-platform, high-level, high-performance programming language for technical computing.

 Alternative ways to define functions are one line functions and anonymous functions.

-One line functions use =
+One line functions use = instead of return

 f(x,y=1;z=2) = x+y*z

-Anonymous functions do not have a function name and use ->
+Anonymous functions do not have a function name and use -> instead of return

 (x,y=1;z=2) -> x+y*z